-Ring-necked Pheasant and Grey Partridge Hunting Forecast for Alberta—Fall 2022
+Pheasant and Grey Partridge Hunting Forecast for Alberta – Fall 2024

 Beginning in 2020 we altered our survey methods by reaching out to the hunting dog community and asking for their assistance with gathering data.
 This expanded the area of coverage and effort (e.g., survey time and distance walked) contributing to these annual forecasts.
 Over time, this will provide a broader geographic perspective of how the current hunting season for gamebirds will appear compared to previous years.
 However, this change in protocol makes it difficult to compare results from 2020 onward with those generated from 2019 and prior years (see red vertical line on below table).
 Volunteers were encouraged to survey areas throughout the entire province where at least one species of gamebird occurs.
 However, not all gamebirds are found in all habitats, and there can be quite a bit of variability among the areas surveyed within the same year.
 We provide summarized results in the tables below.

-From this short survey, it appears that upland hunters have every reason to get out there and put in the effort 2022!
-Our volunteers moved 3 pheasants and almost 5 partridges for every kilometer walked, so with boot leather on the ground it should be a very good year!
-As always, you need to search for suitable habitat that is preferred by wild birds and seek landowner permissions to open up additional opportunities.
-There are also lots of pheasant hunting opportunities on the Provincial Pheasant Release Sites ranging from Peace River to Medicine Hat.
+Search for suitable habitat that is preferred by wild birds and seek landowner permissions to foster additional opportunities.
+In addition, there are lots of pheasant hunting opportunities on the Provincial Pheasant Release Sites ranging from Peace River to Medicine Hat.
 Visit the ACA website to plan your hunts at over 40 sites.

 We wish everyone a safe and productive upland hunting season!
 A big thank you goes out to all the volunteers and ACA staff who helped pull this year’s survey together!
 If you are interested in participating with next year’s fall forecast, please email samuel.vriend@ab-conservation.com.